Abhishek9525-max/redex/src/components/notifications/README.md

 # Multilingual Notification Modal

-A fully-featured, accessible, and multilingual notification system for the Labour Reform and Digital Learning LMS.
+A fully-featured, accessible, and multilingual notification system for the Digital Skills Training and Digital Learning LMS.

 ## Features